Most Dangerous Inland Cities in the U.S. (2025)

 Why Inland Cities Struggle with Crime

 Many inland cities suffer from a mix of post-industrial decline, underinvestment in education, high unemployment, and systemic racial disparities.
-This leads to concentrated poverty and fewer opportunities for upward mobility, all of which fuel criminal activity.
+This leads to concentrated poverty and fewer chances for upward mobility, all of which can fuel criminal activity.

 Are Inland Cities Becoming Safer?